Debit vs Credit (Accounting) - Explained

 - Economics, Finance, & Analytics

-Table of ContentsWhat is a Debit (Accounting)?How is a Debit in Accounting Used?Example of a DebitSpecial Considerations: Contra AccountsAcademic Research on Debits
+Table of ContentsWhat is a Debit?What is a Credit?How are Debits and Credits in Accounting Used?Special Considerations: Contra AccountsAcademic Research on Debits

-In bookkeeping, a debit is a record in an account ledger that reflects reduction in profit of a company and increase in assets and decline in liabilities.
-It is an accounting entry reflected on the left side of the account ledger, it is a concept found in the double-entry accounting and the direct opposite of credit.
-Debit is often abbreviated as dr.
+In bookkeeping or accounting, a debit is a record in an account ledger that reflects an increase in assets or expenses or a decrease in a liability of equity account.
+It is always reflected on the left side of the account ledger.
+Debit is often abbreviated as Dr.

 Special Considerations: Contra Accounts